 The name of the hunter was Suswara, which means “one of melodious voice”.
 This indicates the purity of intent and speech, which, in turn, imply a level of mental purity.

 The hunter was born in Varanasi.
 Vara refers to the forehead while nasi is the nose.
-The point where both meet is Varanasi, in other words, the point midway between the eyebrows.
-This point is also called the ajna chakra and is regarded as a nexus of the three nadis: ida, pingala and sushumna.
+The point where both meets is Varanasi, in other words, the point midway between the eyebrows.
+This point is also called the Ajna chakra and is regarded as a nexus of the three Nadis: ida, pingala and sushumna.
 A spiritual aspirant who concentrates his or her mind on this point gains concentration and gradual control over his senses.
 The killing of the animals thus indicates control over one’s vasanas [latent tendencies].

-The bilva tree corresponds to the spinal column.
+The Bilwa tree corresponds to the spinal column.
 The tree’s leaves are special: each stalk has three leaflets.
-The three leaflets represent the three nadis mentioned above.
-The climbing of the tree represents the ascent of the kundalini shakti from the muladhara to the ajna chakra.
+The three leaflets represent the three Nadis mentioned above.
+The climbing of the tree represents the ascent of the Kundalini shakti from the Muladhara to the Ajna chakra.

 Keeping awake is symbolic of the kind of awareness and oneness of purpose that a spiritual aspirant needs to reach the goal.
 He cannot afford to be slack even for a moment.

 Shiva is the Supreme Consciousness that illuminates the three states of waking, dreaming and deep sleep.
-Offering the threefold bilva leaves to the Shivalinga heralds the return to a level of consciousness beyond the three states, which is the fourth state, turiya.
+Offering the threefold Bilwa leaves to the Shivalinga heralds the return to a level of consciousness beyond the three states, which is the fourth state, Turiya.
 The dawning of that state is consonant with the awakening of the individual.